5 Best Vibe Coding Tools for Building a Website & How to Choose One

 • One-click deployment

-But these tools have a consistent limitation for marketers: they are optimized for building new websites, not upgrading existing ones.
+But these tools are limited for marketers: they are optimized for building new websites, not upgrading existing ones.
 If you already have a CMS, SEO equity, established templates, and live traffic, rebuilding pages inside a new builder can create unnecessary risk and operational overhead.

 AI-powered code editors and forks such as Cursor, Windsurf, and Trae help developers generate and refactor code faster.
 For websites, they can speed up development of a new theme, a new frontend, or a major redesign when engineering owns the web stack.